-Dog fighting is a cruel animal blood sport where dogs are put on strict diets and training regimes, and the winning canine wins its owner some cash.
-Certain dogs are better at this sport, and most fighting dog breeds are medium sized with sturdy bodies, strong jaws and bite force.
+Dogfighting is a cruel animal blood sport where dogs are put on strict diets and training regimes, and the winning canine wins the owner cash.
+Some dogs were specifically bred for this sport, and most fighting dog breeds are medium-sized with sturdy bodies, strong jaws, and bite force.

 Dogfighting goes back centuries…

 - Street fighting

-According to a story from NPR, dog fighting sport have originated when the ancient Romans would pit dogs against each other in gladiator-style fights to the death.
+According to a story from NPR, dogfighting sport have originated when the ancient Romans would pit fighting dogs against each other in gladiator-style fights to the death.

-Other than the entertainment aspect of dog fighting, in some countries, there are large sums of cash at stake.
+Other than the entertainment aspect of dogfighting, there are large sums of cash at stake.
 Money is made by charging stud fees and admission.

-Fortunately in today's society, we find the idea of two dogs being forced to fight against each other for sheer entertainment repulsive and immoral.
+Fortunately, in today's society, we find the idea of two dogs being forced to fight against each other for sheer entertainment repulsive and immoral.